ukmook/qUark/Blue-Pill_STM32F103/README.md

  ![QNU](/Blue-Pill_STM32F103/Images/MP_CAN_3.png)

  Once write parameters has been pressed it will fail to set, this means it has gone into SLCAN mode which is correct, if MP reports it as set then try again.
-This can be a bit flaky, QGroundControl seems to work better at setting the zero.
+This can be a bit flaky, QGroundControl seems to work better at setting the parameter.

  ## UAVCAN_GUI